Azure/azure-quickstart-templates/101-pubnub-eventhub-bridge/README.md

 ### Using Stream Analytics as an Egress Event Hub Input
 If you are using Stream Analytics as an input to the Egress Event Hub, from within the Azure Portal, when configuring the Stream Analytics output sink, there is a field for "Format".
 The default is "Line Separated".
 Be sure to change this to "Array", otherwise you may get strange output (what appears to look like byte array output, similar to type":"Buffer","data":[123,34,116,101,120,116...) on the PubNub publisher-side.

+### Support
+Questions about using this ARM Template?
+Contact us at support@pubnub.com!